Randomized Experimental Design via Geographic Clustering: Introduction

 \section{Introduction}

-Large-scale online services routinely conduct live experimentation to improve their products.
+Large-scale online services routinely conduct live experiments to improve their products.
 As described in \cite{diane-overlapping}, browser cookies are the standard unit of analysis for experiments run by many web services.
-Typically, cookies are randomly selected into disjoint treatment and control groups and then subjected to different treatments (e.g.~a different color background).
+Typically, cookies are randomly selected into disjoint treatment and control groups and then subjected to different treatments (e.g.~background color).
 The statistical and practical significance of metric differences between the two groups of cookies are important factors in the decision whether or not to launch the experimental treatment to all users.
 While this cookie-based approach has been used extensively in the industry, it has some important limitations when measuring long-term effects on users.
-As detailed in \cite{henning}, the fundamental problem is that \begin{quote}``[cookies]...are a poor proxy for users.
-A cookie is simply an anonymous id attached to a browser and a device.
-Users can clear their cookies whenever they want, and they frequently use multiple devices and multiple browsers.''\end{quote} The authors further observe that \begin{quote}``Using a signed-in id may seem to mitigate this issue, but users can have multiple sign-ins and many queries are made while signed-out.'' \end{quote} Thus the effect measured by a cookie experiment is diluted by the fact that a user may be in the treatment group on one device or browser and in the control group in another.
+As detailed in \cite{henning}, the fundamental problem is that \emph{``[cookies]...are a poor proxy for users...Users can clear their cookies whenever they want, and they frequently use multiple devices and multiple browsers.''} The authors further observe that \emph{``Using a signed-in id may seem to mitigate this issue, but users can have multiple sign-ins and many queries are made while signed-out.''} Thus the effect measured by a cookie experiment is diluted by the fact that a user may be in the treatment group on one device or browser and in the control group in another.

-A different approach to treating \emph{whole users} in an experiment is to experiment on randomized geographical regions.
-This is a form of \emph{cluster sampling}.
-Assuming a user remains within one such region, the user will receive consistent experimental treatment regardless of which device or browser she uses.
-The use of geo regions is common in advertising, with Nielsen's DMA (Designated Market Area)\textregistered\, regions being the best known.
-These have been used to run randomized \emph{geo experiments} for measuring the effectiveness of internet advertising \cite{vaver}.

-DMAs have the advantage of being well-established as a means of subdividing a user population.
-However, they were created by Nielsen to correspond to television audiences in the US.
-Their partitioning is not necessarily optimal for internet usage.
-Furthermore, DMAs are restricted to the US without a direct international equivalent, and their granularity is fixed, with approximately 200 across the US.

-We should also mention that the US Office of Management and Budget defines 381 Metropolitan Statistical Areas (MSAs) for the US.
-Each MSA is an economically integrated set of adjacent counties with at least one urban core area of 50,000.
-Since MSAs suffer from the limitations of DMAs noted above, we do not discuss them further in this paper.

-The increase in mobile device usage poses an additional problem for the use of DMAs (and MSAs) as the unit of experimentation.
-This is because users can move into and out of a region.
-By doing so, they cause \emph{leakage} between the treatment and control arms of the experiment.
-The growth of mobile devices has exacerbated the problem, though the same user can also use a single non-mobile device (e.g. laptop) in different geo regions or use two different fixed devices (e.g.~one at work and one at home).